 As the line between organizations and social movements continues to blur, leaders from each sphere increasingly stand to learn from one another.
-Leading Large Scale Social Change in Arts & Culture is a two-day interdisciplinary course held February 27-28, 2019 in the Bay Area that builds an understanding of the key levers available to those seeking to create major social change.
-Together we will also seek to understand how organizations interact with social movements in the Bay Area and beyond, and how we as individuals can continue to support and enact large-scale social change.
+Leading Large Scale Social Change in Arts & Culture is a two-day interdisciplinary seminar on February 27-28, 2019 in San Francisco that builds an understanding of the key levers available to those seeking to create major social change.
+Together will also seek to understand how organizations interact with social movements and how we as individuals can continue to support and enact large-scale social change.

-You want... to look beyond traditional institutional growth and change theories and challenge yourself to work with different constituencies and levers for change.
+to look beyond traditional theories and challenge yourself to work with different constituencies and levers for change.

-You'll learn... about disruption and challenging existing power structures while building loyal communities of brand advocates.
+an understanding of how to disrupt and challenge existing power structures while building loyal communities of brand advocates.

 Participants will receive videos in advance of the session in order to prime them for collaborative learning, discussion and application.